CianMRoche/AstroWiki/Definitions/Object Types.md

 	**Disadvantages**: highly eroded by redshift, and requires dense, hot gas

+## Nebula
+A distinct luminescent part of the [[Object Types#Interstellar medium|interstellar medium]], which can consist of ionized, neutral or molecular hydrogen and also cosmic dust.
+Often star-forming regions

 ## Planetary Nebula
 An emission nebula from the outer layers of a dying intermediate mass ($0.8 M_\odot \lesssim M \lesssim 8 M_\odot$) star as the outer envelope expands away after the AGB phase
 - envelope lost from strong stellar winds in AGB phase